-Now in its 13th year, the Journal Toy Appeal, which runs in conjunction with the Salvation Army, St Vincent De Paul and the Northern Ireland Fire Service, collects presents for children of all ages, both boys and girls.
-Donations are also needed for teenagers.
+Now in its 16th year, the ‘Journal’ Toy Appeal, which runs in conjunction with the Salvation Army, St. Vincent De Paul and the Northern Ireland Fire Service, collects presents for needy children of all ages.

 Over the past decade, the campaign has helped bring Christmas cheer to thousands of local families.
 Remember that the person you are buying for could be your neighbour.

-She added: “Derry people are famed for their generosity and year on year our Toy Appeal has provided a lifeline to many families in need over the festive period.
-Every parent wants the very best for their child and no one wants a child to miss out on the magic of Christmas.”
+“Derry Journal” Editor, Arthur Duffy commented: ‘Derry people are famed for their generosity and year on year, our Toy Appeal has provided a lifeline to many families in need over the festive period.